gammapy/gammapy-meetings/dev-meetings/2025/2025-11-28/README.md

 ### Gammapy 2.0 paper
 Bi-weekly meetings on Fridays at 10:30.
 Next meeting 12th of December.
 Everyone is invited to look at the existing draft in a [dedicated repository](https://github.com/gammapy/gammapy-2.0-paper/wiki/Possible-skeleton-for-the-paper) and assign themselves if they wish.

-### Bruno said something needs to be run manually??
+### Zenodo release of v2.0
-Didn't catch it.
+Needs to be done manually.
+BK will look into it.

 ### Unbinned analysis
 No update.
 Need to more clearly establish meeting times.